 Despite the game finding its groove and making holistic sense, it has made a few decisions that don’t sit right with me.
 First of all the graphics: there’s an incredible amount of care that visibly has gone into the 3D backgrounds, but it’s kind of wasted.
 Areas in the game as a result do not feel distinctive from each other.
 Water, lava and cavern environments can be found everywhere and the cues in the background that would tell you what this environment was used for, are lethal to pay attention to with the combat current pacing.
 It doesn’t help that the areas are literally numbered and the only way to keep them apart from each other in my mind was to look at their shape on the world map.
 It’s pretty much their only distinctive quality.

-Music and sound as such is also a mixed bag.
-Literally lifting sound effects from Prime and Super at one hand, rearranging well-know tunes on the other.
+Music and sound as such are also a mixed bag.
+Literally lifting sound effects from Prime and Super at one hand, rearranging well-known tunes on the other.
 Special mention goes out to the Lower Norfair theme (known in Prime as Magmoor Caverns), whenever there’s lava around, and I truly mean every time there’s lava around, this bombastic death march will blare from the 3DS’ speakers.
 Which is utterly confusing as just about every area has zones containing lava.
 Maybe there was a conscious decision to evade the stereotypical fire world, ice world and plant world, but the result now is that everything is mixed and nothing stands out.
 Well, apart from one area near the end, which is pretty much the only one maintaining consistency.

 Then finally, there are the Metroids themselves.
 The core game of Metroid II revolved around a large sprawling world where you had to hunt down the last Metroids alive.
 The planet was unknown hostile territory and you could bump into Metroids at every corner.
 Here, they are always properly signposted and are presented in their functions as keys to the next area way too literally (in much the same fashion as challenges are presented).
 They are often repeated, sometimes flavoured with an elemental attack, and sometimes made frustrating by running away and playing hide and seek in three identical areas.
 The first encounter with a new type will be hard and then the pattern will be known and the battles become predictable and boring.